 - Cigar-Fuse Lighting: Jose Carioca lights the fireworks on Donald Duck's bull costume with his cigar.

-- Cloud Cuckoolander: Both Jose and Panchito, and especially the Ariquan bird.
+- Cloud Cuckoolander: Both Jose and Panchito, and especially the Aracuan bird.

 - Continuity Nod:

-- As Donald opens the box at the beginning of the film, a snippet of the theme song from Saludos Amigos plays.
+- As Donald opens the box at the beginning, a snippet of the Saludos Amigos theme song plays.
 When José meets Donald, his reaction mirrors the one he has in the earlier film - To ramble on in Portuguese before summing it up in a short English phrase.
 "Or as you Americans say: What's cooking?"
 Similarly, when Donald asks Joe to "hit him with his boogie beat", Joe does so via a music-generating dance similar to the one he did in Saludos Amigos.

 - In The Cold-Blooded Penguin sequence, you can hear a snippet of the music from the Lake Titicaca sequence while Pablo was sailing alongside the South American coastline past Lima, Peru.